-The Russian Winter Festival in Moscow is a major cultural festival celebrated on an annual basis with more enthusiasm every year and is a unique Moscow winter activity for travelers.
-Events at Izmailovo Park and the more central Revolution Square have featured performances of traditional Russian song and dance, games, crafts, food, and more.
+The Festival is a major cultural festival celebrated on an annual basis with more enthusiasm and grander events each year.
+Events at Izmailovo Park and the more central Revolution Square feature performances of traditional Russian song and dance, games, crafts, food, and more.

-Other features of the Winter Festival in Moscow, like fur fashion shows and balalaika concerts, draw diverse crowds.
-You never know what aspects of Russian culture you'll encounter here, and they're sure to be larger than life.
+Other features of the Moscow winter festival, like fur fashion shows and balalaika concerts, draw diverse crowds.
+You never know what aspects of Russian culture you'll encounter during the Russian winter, and the displays are sure to be larger than life.

-Some activities at the festival hearken back to Russian days of old but have yet to become passe.
-Sledding – with or without snow – is a favorite game at the Moscow Winter Festival.
-Swings - replicas of those used in 16th-century Russia - are also put to use.
+Some activities at the festival hearken back to Russian days of old but are still present in today's culture.
+Sledding, with or without snow, is a favorite game at the Moscow Winter Festival.
+Swings, replicas of those used in 16th-century Russia, are also put to use.